UPDATED: This article was originally published in January 2018, updated in June 2022.

 Get under the skin of this amazing country, by working on your local knowledge during a trip to the citadel, the Jordan Museum and Roman Theatre in Amman.
 Journeying into the beautiful, protected desert wilderness of Wadi Rum.
 Being blown away by Petra, the awe-inspiring, ancient rock-cut capital of the Nabataeans.
 And, relaxing as you float on the salt-saturated waters of the Dead Sea.

 Looking for a destination with both a rich history and intense natural beauty?
 Enter Morocco.
 Many sources say this North African spot is best travelled to in April, when the summer climate has made its way to the south, into the mountains, and to both Morocco’s Mediterranean and Atlantic coasts.
-But, it’s also worth noting temperatures range from 15-32°C across country and showers are not unheard of.
+But, it’s also worth noting temperatures range from 15-32°C across the country and showers are not unheard of.

-Relish the opportunity to lose yourself in the maze-like medina of Fes, with its potent smelling tanneries and souqs piled high with leather goods.
+Relish the opportunity to lose yourself in the maze-like medina of Fes, with its potent-smelling tanneries and souqs piled high with leather goods.
 Be made to feel miniature as you stand at the titanium doors of the Hassan II mosque in Casablanca.
 Wander the blue-washed streets of Chefchaouen and marvel as you look down on it from a nearby viewpoint.
 Not forgetting, all the fun that awaits you in the bustling city of Marrakech.

 Everyone’s heard of Amsterdam, but there are a great many other charming Dutch villages out there to explore.
 Think of Utrecht with its roots in Roman history, Haarlem with its little-town feel, The Hague with its interesting governmental connections, and Gouda with its famous cheese.
-The fact the Netherlands is small, makes it brilliant for those wanting to travel the country with ease.
+The fact the Netherlands is small makes it brilliant for those wanting to travel the country with ease.

-If you needed a couple more reasons to go, you’re in luck!
+If you need a couple more reasons to go, you’re in luck!
 April marks the start of tulip season, turning large parts of the country into flower-filled patchwork quilts.
 Note the Keukenhof Garden is a fabulous place for a floral stroll.
 And, locals also celebrate King’s Day on 27 April, when the entire nation turns orange, and the streets, canals and parks are packed with people partying the night away.

 Chock-full of otherworldly landscapes, dizzying heights and friendly-faced locals, it’s easy to see why Bolivia is fast becoming a traveller favourite.
 April ends the wet season, leaving Salar de Uyuni submerged after the rains.
 Whilst this means sections of the trail aren’t accessible, the entire salt flat is turned into a mirror, reflecting the sky and its striking surroundings.